-As opposed to detention centres (see section on Conditions in Detention Facilities), the legal standards regulating open reception premises are defined in separate instruments.
-198 Conditions in reception centres differ.
+Unlike detention centres (see section on Conditions in Detention Facilities), the legal standards regulating open reception premises are defined in separate instruments.225 Conditions in reception centres differ.
 In all centres, residents get 3 meals per day.
-People cannot cook for themselves in every facility, since in Vámosszabadi there are only a few cookers, due to the bad electric installation, while in Körmend or Kiskunhalas there is no cooking facility available at all.
+As a result of the limited number of asylum seekers and beneficiaries of international protection people can cook for themselves in every facility.
 Religious diets are respected in all facilities.
 There is no regulation on the amount of nutrition value necessary for the reception centres, contrary to the detention centres.